C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/nation-building-dapps/campaign-brief.md

 hide_feedback: true
 description: "What core Dapp solutions can be provided for widespread governments adoption in the developing world?"
 ---
-What core Dapp solutions can be provided for widespread governments adoption in the developing world?

 Fund Size: **$600,000 USD paid in Ada**

 [Campaign page](https://cardano.ideascale.com/a/campaign-home/26249) and [browse ideas](https://cardano.ideascale.com/a/ideas/top/campaign-filter/byids/campaigns/26249/stage/unspecified).